boblund/localAwsApiGw/README.md

 ## Disclaimer

 I use this for testing my project with two SAM templates for the REST API and Websocket API.
-I have no idea how well ```apiGwLambdas.js``` will parse other templates to create the routes and environment so check the returned objects if things don't work.
+I have no experience how well ```apiGwLambdas.js``` will parse other templates to create the routes and environment so check the returned objects if things don't work.

 ## Feedback welcome